Snoop Dogg

-In 2012, after a trip to Jamaica, Broadus announced a conversion to Rastafari and a new alias, Snoop Lion.
-As Snoop Lion he released a reggae album, Reincarnated, and a documentary film of the same name, about his Jamaican experience, in early 2013.
-His 13th studio album, Bush, was released in May 2015 and marked a return of the Snoop Dogg name.
-His 14th solo studio album, Coolaid, was released in July 2016.
-In March 2016, the night before WrestleMania 32 in Arlington, Texas, he was inducted into the celebrity wing of the WWE Hall of Fame, having made several appearances for the company, including as master of ceremonies during a match at WrestleMania XXIV.
-In 2018, Snoop announced that he was "a born-again Christian" and released his first gospel album Bible of Love.
-On November 19, 2018, Snoop Dogg was given a star on the Hollywood Walk of Fame.
-He released his seventeenth solo album, I Wanna Thank Me, in 2019.
-In 2022, Snoop Dogg acquired Death Row Records from MNRK Music Group (formerly known as eOne Music), and released his 19th studio album, BODR.
+In 2012, following a trip to Jamaica, Snoop Dogg converted to Rastafari and adopted the alias Snoop Lion, under which he released a reggae album, Reincarnated (2013), and a namesake documentary film about his Jamaican experience.
+His thirteenth studio album, Bush (2015), was produced entirely by frequent collaborator Pharrell.
+His fourteenth studio album, Coolaid was released in 2016.
+In 2018, Snoop Dogg became "a born-again Christian" and released his first gospel album, Bible of Love, in March of that year.
+Also that year, Snoop Dogg was awarded a star on the Hollywood Walk of Fame.
+In 2022, he acquired Death Row Records from MNRK Music Group (formerly known as eOne Music), and released his nineteenth studio album, BODR (2022)—preceded by the independently-released I Wanna Thank Me (2019) and From tha Streets 2 tha Suites (2021).
+On December 13, 2024, he released his twentieth studio album, Missionary.
+It became his highest-charting album since 2015, peaking within the top twenty of the Billboard 200.